blurpy/kouchat.net/help/user-guide-console.md

 `/whois <nick>` | Show information about a user with the specified nick name.
 `//<text>` | Send the specified text as a normal message, with a single slash in front.
 Useful when you need to send a command to the chat, instead of having the command executed.

-Note: `<id>` is the number after the `#` in the info messages shown in the main chat when sending or receiving files.

 ## Startup arguments